Skip to main content

 How do pool cleaner robots work, and can they remove algae?

 Pool cleaning robots scour your pool's surfaces, vacuuming up and filtering contaminants like algae, plant matter, and bugs.
 Some robot pool vacuums climb the walls of your pool as well.
-Many cleaning robots use a water-proof power cord, while others clean cordlessly, powered by an internal battery.
+Many cleaning robots use a waterproof power cord, while others clean cordlessly with an internal battery.
 Algae removal is one of the most essential duties of a pool vacuum robot.
 Robotic pool cleaners are designed to remove algae, bacteria, plant matter, insect bodies, and more.

 Can you leave a robotic pool cleaner in the pool all the time?